danieldavilaaleman/BC_Soda_Lake_ONT/ONT_data_processing.md

 ### Assembly polishing using Long-reads with MEDAKA

 The input for [MEDAKA](https://github.com/nanoporetech/medaka) are the filtered Long-reads used for the assembly and the assembly directory.
 I added the flag `--bacteria` to allow the usage of a research model that improve consensus accuracy to metagenomic samples. **NOTE:** Aseembly file needs to be unzipped.
+This step is to solve structure erros (misassemblies), and the only errors remained will be single base pair substitutions, deletion or insertions.

 ```
 #!/bin/bash